July 12, 2021

 Study and Literature Release

-A significant portion of the key study underpinning the grand theory for leadership scheduled for publishing in a peer-reviewed journal this summer provides four major constructs for leadership.
+A significant portion of the key study underpinning the grand theory for leadership scheduled for publishing in a peer-reviewed journal likely this year provides four major constructs for leadership.
 One of the constructs contains 15 dimensions.
 This is a big difference from the 101 or more must-haves postulated by the development industry.
 Several top scholars who understand the nature of leadership called the industry itself a failure, supported by evidence that shows confidence and or trust decreased as expenditures in the billions increased.
-Leadership Holy Grail, Leadership’s Grand Theory scheduled for release in the fall season, will include chapters such as the introduction, story, the questions and answers, the problems, the key, the theory, and the research.
+Leadership Holy Grail, Leadership’s Grand Theory scheduled for release in the last quarter 2021 and first quarter 2022, will include chapters such as the introduction, the story, the questions and answers, the problems, the key, the theory, and the research.
 The key research underpinning LGT is approximately 100 pages in length.
 In addition, the book will include a section for personal reflections and progress.
 In the meantime, the author provides crises consultation.